Singles 1965–1967

-Singles 1965–1967 is a box set compilation of singles by The Rolling Stones spanning the years 1965–1967.
-The second in a series of repackages by ABKCO Records, who licence The Rolling Stones' 1963–1970 recorded works, Singles 1965–1967 is the second of three successive volumes to commemorate their non-LP releases during this era.
+Singles 1965–1967 is a box set compilation of singles by the Rolling Stones spanning the years 1965–1967.
+The second in a series of repackages by ABKCO Records, who license the Rolling Stones' 1963–1970 recorded works, Singles 1965–1967 is the second of three successive volumes to commemorate their non-LP releases during this era.

 While the set features faithful replicas of all individual single covers (even the CDs are reproduced in black), the set—and the two others in the series—came under some criticism as to their necessity, especially as 1989's Singles Collection: The London Years already covered this material to "Satisfaction".

 Journalist Nigel Williamson provides a liner notes essay.